 Chris puts the images the low res Jpegs form the shoot in to a Dropbox folder – so you can see them more or less straight away to review them.
 Later in the day he uploads the RAW file to Dropbox for you to download.

-This all went well apart from issues with Dropbox dropping the server connection consitantly.
-Which ment you had to start again with each down load.
+This all went well apart from issues with Dropbox dropping the server connection consistently.
+Which meant you had to start again with each down load.
 In the end I download each image individually which took forever.

-Firstly thanks to Amie of the great posing and styling for the four sets we shot.
-Thanks also to Chris for setting the lights for each of the sets.
+Firstly, thanks to Amie of the great posing and styling for the four sets we shot.
+Thanks also to Chris for setting the lights follow me direction for each of the sets.
 Overall it was a good set up and it worked well.

-I will certainly do more shoots this way in the future as its a good way of testing with models.
-Also a good way of working with Models how are abroad.
+I will certainly do more shoots this way in the future as it’s a good way of testing with models.
+Also, a good way of working with Models who are abroad.
 My recommendation is give it a go it is well worth doing and I will be doing more shoots this way in the future months